François-Timoléon de Choisy: Works

-De Choisy is remembered for his gossiping Mémoires (1737), which contains detailed portraits of his contemporaries, although there is some question about its historical accuracy.
+De Choisy is remembered for his gossiping Mémoires (1727), which contains detailed portraits of his contemporaries, although there is some question about its historical accuracy.

 The Mémoires passed through many editions, and were edited in 1868 by M. de Lescure.
 Some admirable letters of de Choisy are included in the correspondence of Bussy-Rabutin.
 De Choisy is said to have burnt some of their indiscreet revelations, but left a considerable quantity of unpublished manuscripts.
 Part of this material was surreptitiously used in an anonymous Histoire de madame la comtesse de Barres (Antwerp, 1735) and again with much editing in the Vie de M. l'abbé de Choisy (Lausanne and Geneva, 1742), ascribed by Paul Lacroix to Lenglet Dufresnoy; the text was finally edited (1870) by Lacroix as Aventures de l'abbé de Choisy.
 See also Sainte-Beuve, Causeries du lundi, vol. iii.

-Influences
+Influence

 The Scottish philosopher David Hume (1711–1776) had de Choisy's Mémoires and account of Siam in his library.